Greater-London-Authority/webhook-deployer/README.md

 ## Deployment

+### GitHub token

+In order to donload build artifacts, `webhook-deployer` needs to be provided a [fine-grained personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) with  `Read-only` access to the `Actions` and `Metadata` Repository Permissions scopes.

 ### On the server

 Create a config file, using [`config.json`](./config.json) as a template.

-You then need to run the service, passing the name/path of the config file as ana rgument is if is not `./config.json`.
+You then need to run the service, passing the name/path of the config file as an argument is if is not `./config.json`.

 You can redirect logging output to a file and detatach with: